sez11a/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 ## Contents List

-By default, this area shows all the content you have access to, across all sites and Asset Libraries.
+By default, this area shows all the content you have access, across all sites and Asset Libraries.
 From here, you can sort and filter this content using built-in or custom filters.
 The Content Audit Tool chart changes dynamically based on the filters that you set.

 In the Contents list you can find the following elements: